Exeter: Education

 The University of Exeter, which has two campuses in the city, includes the Business School, the Bill Douglas Cinema Museum, the Henry Wellcome building for Biocatalysis, and, as of September 2018, the Exeter Centre for Circular Economy.

 Exeter College is a further education college.
 It previously operated as the sole sixth form for the entire maintained school sector in the city.
 However, in 2014 Exeter Mathematics School was established, a free school sixth form with a specialism in Mathematics.

 For about 30 years the city of Exeter operated a maintained school system in which the divisions between phases came at different ages from most of the United Kingdom, with first, middle and high rather than infant, junior and secondary schools, so that children transferred between schools at the age of about 8 and 12 rather than 7 and 11.
 From 2005, however, it has adopted the more usual pattern, because of the pressures of the UK National Curriculum.
 The changeover back to the more typical structure led to a citywide, PFI funded, rebuilding programme for the high schools and led to the changing of names for some schools.
 Following the reorganisation there are 25 primary schools, four referral schools, three special schools and five secondary schools within Exeter.
 The secondary schools are Isca Academy (formerly Priory High School), St James School (formerly St James High School), St Luke's Church of England School (formerly Vincent Thompson High School), St Peter's Church of England Aided School (a consolidation of the former Bishop Blackall High School for Girls and Heles High School for Boys) and West Exe School (formerly St Thomas High School).

 The city has a number of independent schools, including Exeter School, Exeter Cathedral School, The Maynard School and St Wilfrid's School.

-There are specialist schools for pupils with sensory needs, including Exeter Royal Academy for Deaf Education, and the West of England School for the Partially Sighted.
+There are specialist schools for pupils with sensory needs, including Exeter Royal Academy for Deaf Education (which has now relocated to the former Rolle College in Exmouth), and the West of England School for the Partially Sighted.

 The Atkinson Unit is a secure specialist residential and educational complex for children in care or remanded by the courts.